ALBA: History

 The agreement was proposed by the government of Venezuela, led by Hugo Chávez as an alternative to the Free Trade Area of the Americas (FTAA or ALCA in Spanish, an agreement proposed by the United States), which never materialized.

 This Cuba–Venezuela Agreement, signed on 14 December 2004, by Presidents Chávez and Fidel Castro, was aimed at the exchange of medical and educational resources and petroleum between the two nations.
 Venezuela began to deliver about 96,000 barrels of oil per day from its state-owned oil company, PDVSA, to Cuba at very favorable prices.
 In exchange, Cuba sent 20,000 state-employed medical staff and thousands of teachers to Venezuela's poorest states.
 The agreement also made it possible for Venezuelans to travel to Cuba for specialized medical care, free of charge.

 When it was launched in 2004, ALBA had only two member states, Venezuela and Cuba.
 Subsequently, a number of other Latin American and Caribbean nations entered into this 'Peoples' Trade Agreement' (Spanish: Tratado de Comercio de los Pueblos, or TCP), which aims to implement the principles of ALBA.
 Bolivia under Evo Morales joined in 2006, Nicaragua under Daniel Ortega in 2007, and Ecuador under Rafael Correa in 2009.
 Honduras, under Manuel Zelaya, joined in 2008, but withdrew in 2010 after the 2009 Honduran coup d'état.
 The Caribbean nations Antigua and Barbuda, Dominica, Saint Vincent and the Grenadines and Saint Lucia also joined.

 Jamaica, at the invitation of Chávez, and Mexico, at the invitation of Ortega, were invited to join the ALBA countries.
-Chávez also invited the countries of Central America to join ALBA, and invited Argentina to use SUCRE.
+Chávez also invited the countries of Central America to join ALBA, and invited Argentina to use the virtual currency SUCRE for trade transactions.
 In the 11th Summit of ALBA in February 2012, Suriname, Saint Lucia and Haiti requested admission to the organization.
 Haiti was granted the special status of permanent member and the other two countries were named special members, while awaiting their full incorporation.

 In July 2013, Chávez was honored posthumously by the nine member countries of the group and special guests Uruguay, Argentina, Brazil, Suriname, Guyana and Haiti at the group's 12th Presidential Summit in Guayaquil, Ecuador.

 In December 2014, Grenada and Saint Kitts and Nevis were accepted as full members during the 13th Summit of the Alliance, which occurred in Havana, Cuba.

 Ecuador withdrew from ALBA in August 2018.
 Bolivia's interim government withdrew in November 2019 during the political crisis, but the newly elected government of Luis Arce rejoined following the 2020 Bolivian general election.

 Amid the international isolation Russia is facing due to the invasion of Ukraine, ALBA invited Russia to participate at the 2023 ALBA Games.

+Following the 2025 Bolivian general election which saw Rodrigo Paz Pereira elected as president, Bolivia was suspended by ALBA.